hydroflux/ranked_wrestling_ws/BACKLOG.md

 ### Tournaments

 - [ ] Create a method of validating tournament events (particularly level, time, & date)
+- [ ] Use 'alt' flags in order to aggregate 'events' & 'tournaments' together

 ## Classes & Objects